shtoystack/docker-guacamole/README.md

 **Guacamole 1.5.0 has been released.
-The [master branch](https://github.com/abesnier/docker-guacamole/tree/master) will now be used for Guacamole 1.5.0, and the [branch 1.4.0](https://github.com/abesnier/docker-guacamole/tree/1.4.0) will still be maintained for Guacamole 1.4.0**
+The [master branch](https://github.com/abesnier/docker-guacamole/tree/master) will now be used for Guacamole 1.5.0, and the [branch 1.4.0](https://github.com/abesnier/docker-guacamole/tree/1.4.0) will still be maintained for Guacamole 1.4.0 for a few months, but will gradually be retired.**

 **If you decide to try the new images, make sure to delete the previous extensions.
 Go to the `config/guacamole/extensions` directory, and delete the files that contain 1.4.0 in their names (**`rm *1.4.0*.jar`**).
 Having multiple versions of the same extension will create issues.
 You can similarly clean the `extensions-available`.**